bitdevsla/bitdevsla.org/content/2024-03-30-socratic-seminar-44.md

 If you have topics you'd like to discuss or would like to present on a topic, reach out to us on twitter @[bitdevsla](https://twitter.com/bitdevsla)!

+We will be hosting [Deepak](https://twitter.com/Chocoboiiii) from Hashbranch as a guest speaker.
+He will be diving into what mining could look like in 2024 and beyond as well as strategies and conversations around enabling profitability for emerging miners.

-This month we will host a Socratic Seminar led by Jonathan Matos.
-We'll also be joined by [Jeremy Klein](https://twitter.com/jeremylklein) from [Lightspark](https://www.lightspark.com/) who'll be leading a discussion around the Universal Money Address schema.
+We will also host a Socratic Seminar led by Andrew Yang.